 - Promoting this policy to the attention of all their staff - Ensuring that this policy is implemented within their team and that both clinical and non-clinical risk assessments are undertaken as appropriate to the setting - Tasks involving work at a height shall be assessed and where reasonably practicable avoided.
 Where work is required at a height suitable control measures must be put in place to control the risk of falls.
-This Equipment must be suitable to the nature and duration of the any work identified. - Ensuring control measures and safe systems of work as necessary are developed and implemented and communicated to staff - Undertaking weekly (inpatient and outpatient), monthly (staff only/admin areas) inspections of the area within their remit to check for any new risks or loss of safety controls.
-These checks should be recorded on the Health & Safety Inspections - Window Restrictors (Appendix 4) or via AMAT electronically and action taken to where risks have been identified.
+This Equipment must be suitable to the nature and duration of the any work identified. - Ensuring control measures and safe systems of work as necessary are developed and implemented and communicated to staff - Undertaking weekly/monthly (based on level of risk) inspections of the area within their remit to check for any new risks or loss of safety controls.
+These checks should be recorded on the Health & Safety Inspections - Window Restrictors (Appendix 4) or AMAT

-4.7 Health and Safety Compliance Team
+4.6 Safety and EPRR Team

-Will advise and support staff as necessary in conducting prevention of
+- Will advise and support staff as necessary in conducting prevention of working at height risk assessments and safely working at height risk assessments. - Will advise on the content of the training provided by the Learning and Development Team as part of corporate Core Mandatory Training and regularly review it to ensure that it continues to provide the necessary skills and knowledge to enable staff to discharge their legal duties and duty of care in accordance with current standards and best practice - Will conduct annual Safety Support Visits and ad-hoc walkthrough visits to review assessments and compliance with the arrangements described in this policy - Provide guidance and support re: legal requirements, best practice guidance to be used in tool box talks re: safety and prevention of working at heights.

-- working at height risk assessments and safely working at height risk assessments. - Will advise on the content of the training provided by the Learning and Development Team as part of corporate Core Mandatory Training and regularly review it to ensure that it continues to provide the necessary skills and knowledge to enable staff to discharge their legal duties and duty of care in accordance with current standards and best practice - Will conduct random inspections and audits to review assessments and compliance with the arrangements described in this policy - Provide guidance and support re: legal requirements, best practice guidance to be used in tool box talks re: safety and prevention of working at heights.
+4.7 Responsibilities of Staff

-4.8 Responsibility of Staff
+- Every employee has a duty of care for the health and safety of people at work and of other persons who may be affected by work activities - Employees must take care of themselves and others at work and co-operate with the Trust in the implementation of health and safety systems - Every employee must help provide a safe environment by being vigilant at all times, and must report any obvious defects to windows or equipment or control measures in place to prevent falls from a height and, where appropriate, report any adverse incidents through the incident reporting process for the Trust

-- Every employee has a duty of care for the health and safety of people at work and of other persons who may be affected by work activities - Employees must take care of themselves and others at work and cooperate with the Trust in the implementation of health and safety systems - Every employee must help provide a safe environment by being vigilant at all times, and must report any obvious defects to windows or equipment or control measures in place to prevent falls from a height and, where appropriate, report any adverse incidents through the incident reporting process for the Trust - Ensure they do not work at height unless given appropriate instruction and suitable equipment and training - Should not use inappropriate equipment to access shelves etc (this includes chairs, desks, window ledges etc) - Follow the control measures including Safe Systems of Work identified in the risk assessment of activity / task to be undertaken.
+- Where fitted in patient accessible areas, staff must not disengage window restrictors - Ensure they do not work at height unless given appropriate instruction and suitable equipment and training - Should not use inappropriate equipment to access shelves etc (this includes chairs, desks, window ledges etc) - Follow the control measures including Safe Systems of Work identified in the risk assessment of activity / task to be undertaken.

-4.9 Training and Education
+4.8 Training and Education

 All staff must complete the Trust Induction Training on commencement of employment.
 Information pertaining to falls from a height and risk assessment is provided during this time.
-In addition, Mandatory Training on a triennial basis for all staff provides a refresher on risk assessment and falls from a height.
+In addition Mandatory Training on a triennial basis for all staff provides a refresher on risk assessment and falls from a height.

-Staff identified and delegated to them by their Line Manager to undertake risk assessments will be provided training by the Health and Safety Compliance Team.
+Staff identified and delegated to them by their Line Manager to undertake risk assessments will be provided training by the Staff Safety and EPRR Team.

-5 Approval of this Document
+5.0 Approval of this Document